awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-manage-ec2.md

 1. Open the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager)\.

-1. From the region list, select a region\.
+1. From the list of Regions, select a Region\.

 1. From the list of instances, select one or more instances\.